Deepti-debug/HWD_yolo/README.md

     • If overall time spent less than 20 sec, it is non-compliance.
     • If some steps skipped or some steps not done, it is non-compliance.
     • Display the final compliance or non compliance.

 Project Aim - To ensure that hand wash is performed in hospitals, homes and in office premises according to WHO norms.
 -------------------------------------------------------------------------------------------------------------

-Please take a look at the colab notebook in the attachment at the end of this readme file.

-The jupyter notebook contains:

 The model recognises the missing step and saves these 3 information in the text file: